-Graphics (\.png) or Tagged Image File (\.tif).
-The drive, path, and name are selected in a Windows file dialog that is shown after selecting SEND PICTURE TO > FILE... from the context menu.
+Portable Network Graphics (.png) or Tagged Image File (.tif).
+The drive, path, and name are selected in a Windows file dialog that is shown after selecting Save Picture to... from the context menu.

 Drawings, graphs and mappings can also be copied to the Clipboard for inserting them into various text, picture and spreadsheet programs like Microsoft Word or Excel with the paste (CTRL+V) command.
-For this purpose use the context menu command SEND PICTURE TO > CLIPBOARD.
+For this purpose, use the context menu command COPY PICTURE TO CLIPBOARD.